agrifooddatacanada/OCA_data_set_validator/README.md

-# OCA_data_set_validator
+# OCA-data-set-validator

+_Note: Repository name to be changed.
+Validator/verifier and dash/underscore to be discussed._

-Python data validation tool that uses OCA to validate a researcher’s data set.
+Data validation tool based on Python and Rust that uses OCA Bundles to validate a researcher’s data set.
+Pure Python version privided as well.

 ### Requirements: